-Built in Arnside, 1903, as a yacht, 'Ziska' spent most of her early years in Ireland, winning races regularly at the Royal Cork Yacht Club.
+Built in Arnside, 1903, as a yacht, 'Ziska' spent most of her early years in Ireland, being registered in Dublin.
+In 1999 she was sailed across the Atlantic and is now based on the West Coast of America.

 In 1997, after a long period of neglect, she was discovered in Cowes and restored by Ashley Butler, a 19 year old boatbuilder.
-In 1999 he sailed across the Atlantic, spending four years cruising and racing her in the West Indies, before selling her in 2003.
+In 1999 he sailed her across the Atlantic, spending four years cruising and racing her in the West Indies, before selling her in 2003.
 In 2006 she was shipped to the West Coast of America, to Port Townsend, Washington State.
-Her owners plan to enter her in the Race2Alaska, 2019.

 In 1973, the following item was published in the OGA Members' Newsletter: